The final subdivision of the 5OI. Or not.

 The project that has been canceled was an in-building over-the-air ethernet Wi-Fi hub.
 Financial calculations showed that the company couldn't make the product for a price point where people would actually buy it and they would lose money on this project [5].
 So management canned the product.

-This is 4OI in operation--not understanding that:
+This is 4OI in operation—it is not understanding that:

 The job is to learn...